Who kills Graham? Emmerdale reveals full line-up of suspects and motives

 Charity Dingle

-“Charity has more than one motive to do him in,” says Emma Atkins.
+“Charity has more than one motive to do him in,” says Emma Atkins on whether Charity would kill Graham.
 “It goes right back to when Joe came to the village and Graham was helping him destroy the Dingles.
 Why does this man hate her family so much?
 She’s fed up and goes after him, and absolutely could be driven to murder.”

 Jamie Tate & Andrea Tate